eslint/eslint/docs/user-guide/configuring/ignoring-code.md

 In addition to any patterns in the `.eslintignore` file, ESLint always follows a couple of implicit ignore rules even if the `--no-ignore` flag is passed.
 The implicit rules are as follows:

 * `node_modules/` is ignored.
-* Dotfiles (except for `.eslintrc.*`), as well as Dotfolders and their contents, are ignored.
+* Dot-files (except for `.eslintrc.*`), as well as Dot-folders and their contents, are ignored.

 There are also some exceptions to these rules:

-* If the path to lint is a glob pattern or directory path and contains a Dotfolder, all Dotfiles and Dotfolders will be linted.
-This includes sub-dotfiles and sub-dotfolders that are buried deeper in the directory structure.
+* If the path to lint is a glob pattern or directory path and contains a Dot-folder, all Dot-files and Dot-folders will be linted.
+This includes dot-files and dot-folders that are buried deeper in the directory structure.

-  For example, `eslint .config/` will lint all Dotfolders and Dotfiles in the `.config` directory, including immediate children as well as children that are deeper in the directory structure.
+  For example, `eslint .config/` will lint all Dot-folders and Dot-files in the `.config` directory, including immediate children as well as children that are deeper in the directory structure.

 * If the path to lint is a specific file path and the `--no-ignore` flag has been passed, ESLint will lint the file regardless of the implicit ignore rules.